cloudxbuddha/osticket-prereqs/README.md

 <img src="https://imgur.com/Vg67uNm.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-You should see a congratulations screen in the browser window if everything was done correctly.
+Step 12: You should see a congratulations screen in the browser window if everything was done correctly.
 Clients are now able to successfully create help desk tickets.
 That concludes the lab.
 </p>
 <br />